containers/validator/README.md

 $ validator install --key=public.pem -r source/dir dest/dir
 ```

-validator also supports signing and validating symlinks, which is
+Validator also supports signing and validating symlinks, which is
 commonly used for configuration:

 ```